 The spine plays a key role in keeping your body upright straight.
 Forcing yourself to wear the weighted vest for an extended period might put the spine under excess pressure and may lead to back pain or other critical issues.

-Yes, your body naturally bends little forward just carry that extra weight.
+Yes, your body naturally bends a little forward just carry that extra weight.
 If you are not mindful of the posture you might ruin posture and develop severe back pain.

-mistakes to avoid while choosing a weighted vest
+Mistakes to avoid while choosing a weighted vest

-Numerous times, weighted vest training has been proven to enhance the explosive speed and power.
+Numerous times, weighted vest training has been proven to enhance explosive speed and power.
 However, incorrect use of a weighted vest can lead you to deep injuries.

 1- Choosing the wrong vest: